ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Note 3 – Accumulated Other Comprehensive (Loss) Income

-The following table provides the changes in accumulated other comprehensive (loss) income (AOCI) by component and the related tax effects during the first three months of fiscal 2025.
+The following table provides the changes in accumulated other comprehensive (loss) income (AOCI) by component and the related tax effects during the first six months of fiscal 2025.

 Foreign currency translation adjustment